II session 15 – 27.07

 Maria Machowska

-DMA – violin Concertmaster of the National Philharmonic, Warsaw.
-Her teachers were M. Ławrynowicz, M. Zebura and K. A. Kulka.
-Prizewinner of the Int.
-H. Wieniawski Competition in Poznań (2006) and the 6th Int.
-L. Mozart Competition in Augsburg (2006).
-She has appeared in all European countries and in the USA, Canada Japan, China, Korea and Israel.
-From 2008-2014 Concertmaster of the Sinfonia Varsovia.
-She is a violin teacher at the Chopin’s Univ. of Music in Warsaw
+soloist, chamber musician, teacher.
+Concertmaster of the National Philharmonic Orchestra in Warsaw, MDA, Professor at the Chopin University of Music in Warsaw.
+Her professors included Mirosław Ławrynowicz, Marek Zebura, and then Konstanty Andrzej Kulka.
+Prizwinner of the 13th International H. Wieniawski Violin Competition in Poznań (2006) and the 6th International L. Mozart Violin Competition in Augsburg (2006).
+She has given concerts in all European countries, as well as in the USA, Canada, Japan, China, Korea, and Israel.
+In 2008-2014, she was the Concertmaster of the Sinfonia Varsovia Orchestra.
+She teaches a violin class at the Chopin University of Music in Warsaw.
+In 2022, she was awarded the Bronze Gloria Artis Medal.

 Viola